 - Your lender may have specific down payment requirements, so be sure to check ahead of time.

-What is a Down Payment?
+What Is a Down Payment?

-A down payment is an up-front payment you make to purchase a home, vehicle, or another asset.
-That money typically comes from your personal savings, and in most cases, you pay with a check, credit card, or an electronic payment.
+A down payment is an upfront payment you make to purchase a home, vehicle, or another asset.
+That money typically comes from your personal savings, and in most cases, you pay with a check, a credit card, or an electronic payment.

-Example: You buy a house for $200,000.
-You have saved $40,000 for this purpose, so you bring a cashier’s check for a $40,000 down payment (which is 20 percent of the purchase price).
+For example, you buy a house for $200,000.
+You have saved $40,000 for this purpose, so you bring a cashier’s check for a $40,000 down payment (which is 20% of the purchase price) when you close on your home loan.
 As a result, you’ll only borrow $160,000, which you can pay off with a 30-year mortgage.